AI Use Cases/Private Equity

 What is the timeframe to deploy AI executive intelligence briefings?

-Deployment takes 10-14 weeks from kickoff to go-live.
-Phase 1 (weeks 1-3) maps your data architecture across Salesforce, DealCloud, Carta, Allvue, and proprietary dashboards, establishing API connectors and data governance protocols.
-Phase 2 (weeks 4-8) configures domain models for your fund vehicles, investment thesis, and KPI definitions (MOIC, IRR, portfolio EBITDA targets).
-Phase 3 (weeks 9-14) tests briefing workflows, trains your investment committee, and establishes executive review loops.
-Most Private Equity clients see measurable results within 60 days of go-live - reduced due diligence timelines on active deals and the first wave of deal sourcing alerts typically surface within the first month.
+Plan for a working system inside the first 100 days: weeks 1-3 are the audit - mapping your data architecture across Salesforce, DealCloud, Carta, Allvue, and proprietary dashboards, and establishing API connectors and data governance protocols; weeks 4-10 are the build - configuring domain models for your fund vehicles, investment thesis, and KPI definitions (MOIC, IRR, portfolio EBITDA targets), and testing briefing workflows against real scenarios; weeks 11-14 are deployment - training your investment committee and establishing executive review loops.
+A rollout like this is scoped to show measurable results within 60 days of go-live - reduced due diligence timelines on active deals and the first wave of deal sourcing alerts typically surface within the first month.

 What does success look like at 30, 60, and 90 days?